pcanas/ada-project-oejp/README-ML1.md

 We believe that conclusions extracted from such study will help to better understand this outstanding city.

 # Research questions
-After considering the opportunities and limitations of the corpus, together with the feedback provided from Milestone 1, we have updated our research questions.
-We propose the following:
+We propose a list of questions that we would like to address during the project:

+- Have food establishments with failed inspections improved through the years?
-- What connections can be found between economic prosperity and the frequency of the inspections in an area, i.e. is there some bias?
-Is there also a connection between economic prosperity and food safety and types of violations?
+- What connections can be found between economic prosperity and the quality of the inspections in an area?
-- Are there differences in food safety between big companies and franchises and small businesses?
+- Are there differences in failing rates between big companies and franchises and small businesses?
+State-owned and private?
+Different types of establishments?
+Different types of food they serve?

-Although we think that addressing these topics has the potential for a good data story, we are still open to change the focus or pivot to a different topic in case we encounter with unexpected results that are considered to be more interesting.
+- Are there areas that have more safe food establishments than others in Chicago?
+- Can we find indications of food establishments closing down due to failed inspections?
+- What type of violations are the most frequent?
+- Can we find a measure of severity by processing the detailed data?

+These questions may vary in depth and/or breadth as we proceed analyzing the dataset.
+Also, new questions may be addressed in case we consider them appropriate for a more interesting outcome, but old questions might be dropped as well if we find no way to give a meaningful answer to them.

 # Dataset
 The main dataset that we will use is the [Chicago Food Inspections](https://www.kaggle.com/chicago/chicago-food-inspections) dataset, which contains information regarding inspections of food establishments in Chicago.
 The earliest entries are from January 1, 2010 and the newest ones are from October 23, 2019.
 This is a dataset provided by the City of Chicago, and inspections are performed the Chicago Department of Public Health’s Food Protection Program, so we can assume the veracity of the data.